Skip to main content

 Atlanta is 11-of-15 on fourth down this season.
 Inside Tori's Notebook takes a deeper look at these situational moments, and why they've worked more times than not.

-COOKIN' UP CONVERSIONS — The Atlanta Falcons have seen success in fourth-down situations more times than not in 2024.
+COOKIN' UP CONVERSIONS — The Atlanta Falcons have been successful in fourth-down situations more times than not in 2024.
 In fact, not only are they converting in these moments, but they are not afraid of the situation, either.

 Overall, the Falcons have gone for it on fourth down 15 times.
 They have converted 11 of those situations, and while we'll dive deeper into the full statistical snapshot of all 15 tries, we're first going to talk about why this specific accumulation is a sign and byproduct of confidence in aggression.